How to Find a Good Couples Therapist (Part 2 of 2)

 The therapist doesn’t take your side

-Interview the therapist and find out whether you feel she or he can understand what you’re each going through.
-Talk to the therapist by phone to get a feeling about whether you could each feel safe with her.
-The therapist won’t perform therapy over the phone, but you can get a sense of how she see your issues, and whether she has hope for your relationship.
+Interview the therapist and find out whether you feel they can understand what you’re each going through.
+Talk to the therapist before having a session to get a feeling about whether you could each feel safe with them.
+The therapist won’t perform therapy over the phone, but you can get a sense of how they’ll see your issues, and whether they have hope for your relationship.
 If it is possible for both of you to talk to the therapist, together or separately, that’s even better.

 The therapist notices your strengths

-From the 1st session, you want to get a sense that he is asking about your strengths and understanding your relationship as a whole, not just focusing on the problems you have right now.
+From the 1st session, you want to get a sense that they are asking about your strengths and understanding your relationship as a whole, not just focusing on the problems you have right now.
 Your strengths are what has brought and kept you together, and your therapist should respect and honor that.
+It also gives them something to build off of and come back to when times are tough.

 The therapist has the right tone for you and your partner